Family: Rosaceae

 Common name: Rose

 My personal favorite and envy of any garden, Roses are loved all over the world.
 There are over 300 species of roses and many thousands more created through selective breeding.
-The plants range in size from miniature roses that are few inches long, to tall climbing roses that can grow to 7 or 8 feet.

 The flowers range in shades from white, cream, yellow, orange, peach, pink, purple, red, maroon and even green.
 Since hybrids can be created quite easily, there are many hybrid varieties with weird colored flowers.

-Roses are used as ornamental plants; at homes, weddings, altars, convention halls and almost any festival.
+Roses are used as ornamental plants; at homes, weddings, altars, convention halls and almost any religious festival.
 They are one of the most popular cut flowers, having thriving industries in many nations.
-Rose flowers are used in making perfumes and cosmetics; and also in different cuisines, for making rose water, rose tea, jams and jellies.

-Interesting facts:
+Interesting facts

 - There is no evidence of the existence of black rose, though internet is full of images of black roses.